PoCInnovation/Workshops/software/4.Docker/README.md

   - execute `cat /etc/os-release | grep PRETTY_NAME` , you should get `Fedora 30 (Container Image)`
 - Now, find the command to display images, containers, volumes and networks.

-> [There is a document in the intranet that can help you](https://intra.epitech.eu/file/public/technical-documentations/doc_docker.pdf) (but be careful when copying the commands, there are many extra spaces due to PDF's formating)
+> [There is a document in the intranet that can help you](https://intra.epitech.eu/file/public/technical-documentations/doc_docker.pdf) (but be careful when copying the commands, there are many extra spaces due to PDF formatting)

 ## Step 2: Containerization of an API with a Dockerfile